14Richa/14Richa.github.io/_posts/2023-06-03-codingperiod.md

 ---
 layout: post
-title:  "My First Coding Week in GSoC with Postman and Async API"
+title:  "My First Coding Week in GSoC with Postman and AsyncAPI"
 author: "Richa"
 ---

-I am delighted to share my experiences during the first week of my GSoC 2023 coding period with Postman and Async API.
+I am delighted to share my experiences during the first week of my GSoC 2023 coding period with Postman and AsyncAPI.
 My coding period started on May 29th, 2023, and it has been an amazing community to be a part of.
 I am excited to contribute to the project in the coming weeks.

 During my first week, I worked on creating flowcharts for the project using Mermaid, a powerful tool that offers a wide range of benefits for developers.
 I was impressed with its simple and intuitive syntax, wide range of diagram types, easy integration with Markdown, customizable styling, and real-time updates.
 It was an excellent choice for creating visual representations of my code.